After his remains were misidentified over 70 years ago, World War II pilot finally returns home.

 “He treated me like I was made of gold, but I wasn’t,” said Marjory Ideus, Lane’s sister and only living relative who remembers Lane and who was at Thursday’s ceremony.

-When she was presented an American flag by Wendell Lane, Richard Lane’s nephew, she grasped it close to herself, perhaps in the same way she would have held her brother.
+When she was presented an American flag by Wendell Lane, Richard’s nephew, she grasped it close to herself, perhaps in the same way she would have held her brother.

-While she is happy he is home, she only wishes we here still alive.
+While she is happy he is home, she only wishes he was still alive.